shivam92211/Orthopoint/SETUP_COMPLETE.md

 ## 🎉 You're All Set!

-Your surgical instruments store is ready to use.
+Your orthopaedic instruments store is ready to use.
 Start by:
 1. Configuring your environment variables
 2. Running the seed scripts
 3. Starting the dev server